 Part 3: Reconciling Nature’s Outline (Combining Utility and Ecology in Design)

 Betsy Anderson is a Seattle-based landscape architect for the National Park Service.
-She is also a member of the “Bulletin” Editorial Board.
+She is a former member of the “Bulletin” Editorial Board.